oliverfindl/vue-svg-inline-loader/README.md

 ---

 ## Notable changes
+* v1.2.11
+	 * Fixed a bug where original svg attributes were used by referencing svg rather than symbol itself.
+This may introduce breaking changes for developers who rely on this bugged behavior.
 * v1.2.6
 	* Modified default value of [svgo](#configuration) option to preserve viewBox attribute
 	* Modified [svgo](#configuration) option to accept `true` value as alias for default [configuration]((#configuration))